martimayoral/pong-openfort/README.md

 This project is installed `yarn` and uses `vite` as a building tool.
 To start use `yarn install` and then `yarn dev` to start the local development server.

+## Telegram bot

+For the bonus feature i opened a telegram bot that sends you a link to the game.
+The username is @MartiMaoyoPongBot

 ---

 ## Challenge Requirements